MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/prometheus-remote-write-azure-workload-identity.md

 The process to set up Prometheus remote write by using Microsoft Entra Workload ID authentication involves completing the following tasks:

-1. Enable OpenID Connect and query the Issuer.
+1. Enable OpenID Connect and note the issuer URL.
 1. Set up mutating admission webhook.
 1. Set up the workload identity.
 1. Create a Microsoft Entra application or user-assigned managed identity and grant permissions.